- Finding yourself in personality clashes with your partner, including not seeing eye to eye about money, sex, in-laws, or child-rearing?

 - Dating & Pre-marital Concerns

-HeartLink Counseling assists couples in navigating these difficult “stuck” moments by guiding couples through new experiences of connection in the therapy room.
+HeartLink Counseling assists couples in navigating these difficult “stuck” moments by guiding couples through new experiences of connection in session.
 With both compassion and direction, we help couples move deeper than basic communication skills into a place where each partner is seen and felt.
-We work from the Emotionally Focused Therapy (EFT) model in which Amanda is fully certified to help couples break out of painful patterns of conflict and disconnection and create deeply secure bonds of lasting love.
+We work primarily from the Emotionally Focused Therapy (EFT) model in which Amanda is fully certified and Jennifer is extensively trained to help couples break out of painful patterns of conflict and disconnection and create deeply secure bonds of love.

-As LGBTQIA-affirming therapists, HeartLink has a special passion for helping both gay and straight couples create and enjoy love and affection in their relationships.
-We welcome the chance to be your guide in strengthening the foundation of one of the most important relationships in your life.
+As LGBTQIA-affirming therapists, HeartLink has a special passion for helping gay, straight, and self-defined couples create and enjoy love and affection in their relationships.
+We welcome the chance to be your guide in strengthening the foundation of the most important relationships in your life.

 Having your wounds kissed by someone who doesn’t see them as disasters in your soul but cracks to put their love into is the most calming thing in the world. ~Emery Allen